bright2227/Dueling-DQN-for-trading/README.md

 If model acts Buy, exchanges all the money into stocks, in contrast to 'Sell'.

 Cautions

-500 eposides to reach acceptable performance on train set (TW0050 2018)by evaluate_model.
+1.500 eposides to reach acceptable performance on train set (TW0050 2018)by evaluate_model.
 If you lower the buffer memory to half (20000), it takes 1500 eposides to reach acceptable performance.

-test set (TW0050 2019) inflates through most of year, can't trust the performance on it
+2.test set (TW0050 2019) inflates through most of year, can't trust the performance on it.
+It needs other validation method

+Minor target
+1.Detail record method